Making the Best of Bed Rest

 And "maybe" is the absolute worst thing about bed rest.
 Maybe it will help.
 Maybe your baby will make it to full term.
 Maybe you and your husband will be, uh, intimate again... someday.
 Maybe tomorrow you'll come up with another way to pass the time.
 Let us offer a few suggestions...

-Check out our "Idea of the Day" every weekday morning, join our bed rest support group with other women on bed rest or who are at risk of preterm birth, and post your suggestions for coping with bed rest here.
+Join our bed rest support group with other women on bed rest or who are at risk of preterm birth, meet us in the Chat Room every Tuesday at 2 p.m Eastern time, and post your suggestions for coping with bed rest here.
 Keep 'em cookin', mamas!

 WHY BED REST